whosonfirst/go-cache/README.md

 ## Example

 Caches are instantiated with the `cache.NewCache` method which takes as its arguments a `context.Context` instance and a URI string.
-The URI's scheme represents the type of cache it implements and the remaining (URI) properties are used by that reader type to instantiate itself.
+The URI's scheme represents the type of cache it implements and the remaining (URI) properties are used by that cache type to instantiate itself.

 For example to cache files to/from a directory on the local filesystem you would write: